giefko/Terraform-basic-labs/README.md

 - Windows machine
 - PowerShell
 - Terraform installed
-- A code editor (recommended: Visual Studio Code)
+- A code editor (recommended: Use your favorite)

 These labs can be practiced locally without deploying real Azure resources if you only want to validate Terraform configuration files.